minprog/programmeren-ki/problems/hangman-classic/hangman.md

 So now we have a class to manage the word list.
 We can also create a class that manages playing a game of Hangman.
 Let's think about what is needed to "play" a game.

 -   First of all, a game is played based on a particular word length.
-Also, we decide upfront how many guesses will be allowed.
+Also, we decide upfront how many **wrong** guesses will be allowed.
 These two are the only pieces of information that a Hangman game object needs to get started.
 This means that we know how it may be eventually initialized:

         game = Hangman(length=8, num_guesses=5)